gautam899/MERN_CHAT_APP/README.md

 ## Installing the dependencies.
-1. Go to the root directory and run the following commands in order. npm install cd frontend npm install
+1. Go to the root directory and run the following commands in order.
+   a. npm install
+   b. cd frontend
+   c. npm install
 ## Run the project
 1. For the backend only: npm start
 2. For the frontend only: npm start